mrafieir/ch_frb_rfi/bonsai_configs/README.md

   - bonsai_nfreq1024_3tree_v1.txt

     Slightly more complicated, also intended for RFI studies with 1024-frequency data.
-    Searches with three dedispersion trees to max DM 552.
+    Searches with three dedispersion trees to max DM 552. `dt_sample = 0.00131072`

-    dt_sample = 0.00131072

   - bonsai_nfreq16K_3tree_v1.txt

-    Intended for RFI studies with 16K-frequency data.
+    Intended for RFI studies with 16K-frequency data. `dt_sample = 0.00098304`

-    dt_sample = 0.00098304

   - bonsai_nfreq1024_3tree_v2.txt

-    Intended for RFI studies with 1K-frequency data
+    Intended for RFI studies with 1K-frequency data. `dt_sample = 0.00098304`

-    dt_sample = 0.00098304

 More to come!